Rank #1 on Google Maps

 openclaw doctor --fix

-Fix 2: Model Configuration & API Limit Errors
+Fix 2: Model Configuration and API Limit Errors

-Target symptom: The bot receives your message but returns blank, or you see HTTP 429 or 401 errors in the logs.
+Target symptom: Your assistant receives your message but returns a blank response, or the logs show HTTP 429 or 401 Unauthorized errors.

 Checks: